bluegenes/2022-paper-protein-kmers/manuscript.md

 ## Background

 As the scale of genomic sequencing continues to grow, fast and low-memory methods for estimating sequence similarity have become critical for conducting tasks ranging from taxonomic classification to phylogenetic analysis on large-scale datasets [@mash; @kraken2].
-Alignment-free methods using k-mers, particularly when used with subsampling methods such as MinHash [@mash] and derivates such as FracMinHash [@sourmash_gather] can quickly compare and classify metagenomic datasets.
+Alignment-free methods using k-mers, short sequences of length k, can quickly compare and classify metagenomic datasets particularly when used with subsampling methods such as MinHash [@mash] and derivates such as FracMinHash [@sourmash_gather].
 However, nucleotide k-mer analyses can suffer from limited sensitivity when comparing highly polymorphic sequences or classifying organisms from groups that are not well represented in reference databases.
 Indeed, current classification methods often only categorize a small fraction of metagenomic data from understudied and diverse habitats such as soil, and even well-studied environments such as human gut can produce significant uncharacterized metagenome content (CITE).